 CBD is broadly tolerated in Alabama, although there isn’t any legislation that explicitly outlines its legality.
 Governor Robert Bentley signed the first bill that permitted CBD oil in Alabama in April 2014.

 In 2016, the state legislature passed the Alabama Industrial Hemp Research Program Act.
 It decreed that the Alabama Department of Agriculture and Industries (ADAI) created a licensing and inspection program for industrial hemp cultivation.
-The ADAI developed regulations by September 2018, which effectively permitted the use of CBD products with a maximum of 0.3% THC by dry weight.
+The ADAI developed regulations by September 2018, which effectively permitted CBD products with a maximum of 0.3% THC by dry weight.

 Within months, the 2018 Farm Bill formally legalized the growth of hemp with no more than 0.3% THC.
 Soon enough, the state’s Attorney General, Steve Marshall, made an important announcement.
 He affirmed that CBD products sold by licensed vendors with a maximum of 0.3% THC by dry weight were legal in Alabama.